 - Don’t Get Left Behind

 Do you think about government-regulated gas leak detection and repair standards as an obligation and not an opportunity?
 Then you need to take another look.

 Let us explain.
 If you’re like many natural gas facility owners and operators, you’re already taking care of necessary leak detection and repair (LDAR) requirements, even though reporting can be rather onerous and complicated.
 For you, doing more than that may seem unnecessary.
 Others of you may have yet to delve into the LDAR process.
 Up until this point, your facility may have been exempt.

 If you fall into either of these camps, you may be missing the upsides of taking leak detection seriously.
-Fugitive natural gas emissions mean profits are going up into thin air.
-Rather than losing them, savvy business owners have begun to see these leaks as opportunities to pump that gas straight back into their bottom lines.
+Fugitive emissions of gases (natural gas, combustible gases, or other dangerous gases) mean profits are going up into thin air.
+Rather than losing them, savvy business owners have begun to see these leaks as opportunities to pump the recovered gases straight back into their bottom lines.
 And today’s best leak detection technology is making it more economically feasible than ever.

 From Super Leaky Lines To Super Leaky Profits